ARM-Development/comble-mip/_sources/CONTRIBUTING.md

 **You will need to generate a personal access token and be added as a project contributor before pushing your change to Github**
 - Follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to create your access token
-- E-mail tjuliano@ucar.edu and ann.fridlind@nasa.gov to be added as a project contributor
+- E-mail tjuliano@ucar.edu and ft2544@columbia.edu to be added as a project contributor

 Once you have your token and have received and accepted your invitation as a project contributor on GitHub, you can run the following